jruby/warbler/README.txt

-    rake war:jar        # Run the jar command to create the .war rake war:java_libs  # Copy all java libraries into the .war rake war:public     # Copy all public HTML files to the root of the .war
+    rake war:jar        # Run the jar command to create the .war rake war:java_libs  # Copy all java libraries into the .war rake war:public     # Copy all public HTML files to the root of the .war rake war:webxml     # Generate a web.xml file for the webapp

+Warble makes heavy use of Rake's file and directory tasks, so only recently updated files will be copied, making repeated assemblies much faster.

 == Configuration